Category filter

 Review page of displaying options to modify and save the deployment

-7. Once you have reviewed the deployment, click Save.
+7. Once you have reviewed the automation, click Save.

-After successfully creating a deployment, you can easily monitor and manage it through the Deploy tab.
-The Deploy tab consists of the following sections:
+After successfully creating an automation, you can easily monitor and manage it through the Automate tab.
+The Automate tab consists of the following sections:

 • Archives